-When the 17th century pub ‘The White Bear’ was knocked down in 1870, the plan was to make way for a concert hall.
-But the site that eventually became The Criterion was deemed more suitable as a theatre, and opened in 1874 with a double feature of a comedy and a musical.
+When 17th-century pub The White Bear was knocked down in 1870, the plan was to make way for a concert hall.
+But the site that eventually became The Criterion opened in 1874.
 It wasn’t long though before the theatre was confronted with a huge health and safety risk: suffocating its audience members!
 For a few years, this was handled by pumping fresh air into the auditorium, but by 1884 the Criterion installed the latest technology – electricity – and its patrons could breathe easy.